visipedia/inat_comp/README.md

 ## Guidelines

 Participants are welcome to use the [iNaturalist 2018](2018/README.md) and [iNaturalist 2017](2017/README.md) competition datasets as an additional data source.
-There is an overlap between the 2017 + 2018 species and the 2019 species, however we do not provide a mapping.
-Besides using the 2017 and 2018 datasetd, participants are restricted from collecting additional natural world data for the 2019 competition.
+There is an overlap between the 2017 & 2018 species and the 2019 species, however we do not provide a mapping.
+Besides using the 2017 and 2018 datasets, participants are restricted from collecting additional natural world data for the 2019 competition.
 Pretrained models may be used to construct the algorithms (e.g. ImageNet pretrained models, or iNaturalist 2017 pretrained models).
 Please specify any and all external data used for training when uploading results.

 The general rule is that participants should only use the provided training and validation images (with the exception of the allowed pretrained models) to train a model to classify the test images.
 We do not want participants crawling the web in search of additional data for the target categories.
 Participants should be in the mindset that this is the only data available for these categories.